 - Nutrition: What are your current eating habits?

 - Support: Seek support and join a gastric sleeve support group

 - Exercise: Be more active and start a new exercise routine.

 - Medications: Have you started gaining weight since you started a new medication?
 Speak with your doctor to discuss other alternatives.

-Rather than the stomach “stretching”, patients can see an increase in capacity for food.
-By overeating, you are allowing your new stomach to stretch, which can result in weight gain or increased capacity for food.
+Rather than your sleeve stomach “stretching”, patients can see an increase in capacity for food.
+By overeating, you are causing loss of restriction, which can result in weight gain or increased capacity for food.

 After gastric sleeve surgery, the stomach size holds roughly 2 to 3 ounces of food as opposed to the average stomach holding 40 ounces of food.
 It is a common misconception that the smaller stomach is capable of stretching back to its original size.
 This is false, but patients may encounter slight dilation with bad eating habits for long periods of time.
 The stomach is an elastic organ, making stomach stretching after gastric sleeve possible, but insignificant.